jenni-niels/teach-gerry/_posts/2019-10-31-vrdi-networks.md

   - higher_ed
 tags: [handouts, higher-ed, networks, vrdi]
 description:
-    Handouts from Networks Breakout at VRDI 2019.
+    Materials from Networks Breakout at VRDI 2019.
 authors: Daryl DeFord
 image: "uploads/networks.gif"
 ---

-These handouts/resources are from the VRDI 2019 networks breakout sessions.
+Materials from the breakout session on networks from the VRDI 2019.

 ## Resources:
 * **Handouts**: